 The enchanting Croatian island of Vis has had many identities over the last few thousand years.
 For a time, it was an ancient Greek colony known as Issa.
-Then, from the 1950s until the 1980s, Vis was a secretive Yugoslavian naval base that was off-limits to foreigners.
+Then, from the 1950s until the 1980s, Vis was a secret Yugoslavian naval base that was off-limits to foreigners.
 From there, tourists — and filmmakers — startedContinue reading “Komiža, Vis: Savoring the Off-Season Charms of One of Croatia’s Most Remote Islands”

 A red squirrel pauses after doing some death-defying moves in the evergreen treetops of Makarska, Croatia.
 This “stunt squirrel” — with impressive nails and fabulously furry ears, I might add — lives on the Sveti Petar Peninsula, a forested area that overlooks the Adriatic Sea.
 When I took this picture earlier this year, I wasContinue reading “Photo du Jour: A “Stunt Squirrel” Takes on a Croatian Forest”